Explore patient testimonials, educational

 Doctor Discussion Guide

-This tool can help you to recognize and keep track of the signs of “off” time in PD.
+This tool can help you to recognize and keep track of the signs of “off” time in Parkinson’s disease (PD).
 It also provides some important questions you may want to ask your doctor at your next visit.
 Taking notes on your daily experiences and preparing for your next appointment can help facilitate conversations with your medical team and doctor so they can better understand your needs and make the right

 treatment choices for you.